OdatNurd/devember-2021/README.md

 which should be a back end URL that allows the server to make a request to get a token based on the code provided in the callback URL.

-Regardless of wether the user authorizes or not, the request will come back to our registered redirect URI; the response that comes back will have a code in it if they said yes, and no code if no.
+Regardless of whether the user authorizes or not, the request will come back to our registered redirect URI; the response that comes back will have a code in it if they said yes, and no code if no.